Bl4ky113/Coursera-C-Structured-Programming/notes.md

 We would be using the stdinput and stdoutput standard.
 It also works normally if we need to use it just like a normal printf or scanf.

+## C++

+C is a subset of C++, huh?

+Yeah.
+Everything that you can do in C you can do it in C++.
+The only thing is that C++ has more functionalities, stuff and such.

+There's a lot of new stuff:
+- addons, new stuff and changes to the libc standard library.
+- auto, for declaring a automatic type for a value, so the compiler gets to choose the type of a variable acording to their current value usage and such
+- STL: New classes which has mainly data structures available, more complex than the simple allocated-array, but with way more functionalities. for example, the vector is a array look alike, but a little bit better.

+That and in general terms, the OOP implemtation of C.
+Which by classes you can create more complex objects, which are not a total abstraction of an object but and object that we can actively use.

+And that was it...

+One more done.